flashbots/pm/README.md

 # Flashbots

-Flashbots is a research and development organization working on mitigating the negative externalities of current MEV extraction techniques and avoiding the existential risks MEV could cause to state-rich blockchains like Ethereum.
+Flashbots is a research and development organization working on mitigating the negative externalities of current [Miner Extractable Value](https://ethereum.org/en/developers/docs/mev/)(from now on MEV) extraction techniques and avoiding the existential risks MEV could cause to state-rich blockchains like Ethereum.
 Our primary focus is to enable a permissionless, transparent, and fair ecosystem for MEV extraction.
 It falls under three goals: Bringing Transparency to MEV Activity, Democratizing Access to MEV Revenue and Enabling Fair Redistribution of MEV Revenue

 Our efforts are focused on three verticals:
 * Flashbots Auction: a private communication channel between miners and searchers for transparent and efficient MEV extraction.